 The island’s name is derived from the date when Christopher Columbus sailed here in 1493 and called it “Nuestra Senora de Las Nieves”, which means “Our Lady of the Snows” because of the cloud-capped mountain reminding him of snow … More

 The inland is mountainous with ample green hiking trails for adventurous travelers.
-Locals also say the best beaches on Nevis are on the northern and western shores.
+Locals also say the best beaches are on the northern and western shores of the island.
 But all the beaches are well-attended, open to the public … More

 This petite island has five beautifully-restored sugar plantations that are now elegant inns.
 Each has its own personality, style, amenities and history.
 Montpelier Plantation Inn, British in style and demeanor … More